aminul01-g/AI_Powered_Career_Guidance_System/README.md

 AI Powered Career Guidance System
 ==========================

-# NCTB:  This project in progress, We are working on it.
+# Note:  This project in progress, We are working on it.
 It's not properly builded yet.

 This archive contains two folders:
 - frontend/  : your React Vite frontend (original repo) with a new API client at `src/api/client.ts`